Faddom in 2026: Features, Pricing, Limitations & 5 Best Alternatives Compared

 What is Faddom?

-It automatically discovers servers, applications, and network connections without using agents or slowing performance.
+It automatically discovers servers, applications, and network connections without using agents or credentials.
+Faddom’s credential-free approach means no stored passwords, no privilege escalation, and no ongoing credential management overhead.

 Faddom tracks network traffic to show how servers and apps connect and communicate.
 As a result, IT teams get real-time maps with clear views of dependencies and data flows.